What every best Wall Ovens has:

 - Cooking features that allow versatility.

 Large viewing window a hit.
-Even though you're going to be paying $1,000 (or less, if you hit a sale) for the Whirlpool WOS51EC0AS, you'll still be plenty pleased with its clean, modern appearance, reviewers say.
+Feedback indicates that you'll still be plenty pleased with this oven's clean, modern appearance.
 "The WOS51EC0AS looks just as fancy as pricier wall ovens," says Aitchison.
-Owners agree, and we saw a number of positive comments about its "clean; sleek" appearance.
-What they all love, though, is the large viewing window that Aitchison says adds to the clean aesthetic.
+Owners especially love its large viewing window, and Aitchison says that it adds to the clean aesthetic.
 It's also functional, unlike most dark oven windows, owners say you can actually see the food through this one.
 We saw very few durability complaints, even though this wall oven has been around for a while.
 It's covered by the Whirlpool FIT system guarantee, which promises that it will fit into the same space as a comparable (height and width) wall oven that it's replacing.
-This oven is stainless steel, but it also comes in black as the Whirlpool WOS51EC0AB (Est. $1,000) and white as the Whirlpool WOS51EC0AW (Est. $1,000).
+This oven is stainless steel, but it also comes in black as the Whirlpool WOS51EC0AB (Est. $1,100) and white as the Whirlpool WOS51EC0AW (Est. $1,100).